gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 ##### Modular simulator design

-The MdModule checks off almost all requirements to a modularized checkpointing format.
+The MDModule checks off almost all requirements to a modularized checkpointing format.
 The proposed design is therefore an evolved form of this approach.
 Notably, two improvements include
 * Hide the implementation details of the data structure holding the data (currently,